learn-co-students/basic-nested-forms-v-000/README.md

 ## Creating people

 How do we write our Person form?
+We don't want to require our user to first create an address, then create that person.
+That's annoying.
 We want a single form for a Person containing several slots for addresses.

 Previously, we wrote setters like `Song#artist_name=` to find or create an Artist and connect them to the song.

-That won't work here, because an address is structured data.
-When we build a form for it, the form will send a different param for each field in each address.
+That won't work here, because an address contains more than one field.
+In the `Artist` case we were just doing the `name`.
+With `Address` it's "structured data".
+All that really means is it has multiple fields attached to it.
+When we build a form for it, the form will send a different key for each field in each address.
+This can get a bit unwieldy so we generally try to group a hash with in the params hash.
+Makes things much neater.

-Ideally, this will come across as a hash.
 Spoiler: Rails has a way to send this across as a hash.

-The complete `params` object for creating a person will look like this:
+The complete `params` object for creating a person will look like the following.
+Using "0" and "1" as keys can seem a bit odd, but it makes everything else work moving forward.
+In the end with keys like `"0"` and one.
+This hash is now more versatile.
+You can use it like an array by just doing `params[:addresses_attributes][0.to_s]` or like a normal hash.

 ```
 {
   :person => {
     :name => "Avi",
     :email => "avi@flombaum.com",
-    :addresses_attributes => [
+    :addresses_attributes => {
-      {
+      "0" => {
         :street_address_1 => "33 West 26th St",
         :street_address_2 => "Apt 2B",
         :city => "New York",